laurenchen0631/English-Learning/articles/201908/20190801/Sex Trafficking.md

 “I'm not running the business, and I'm not even in the business, so how can I?” she said.
 “We just have bookkeeping for whatever the client is.”
 Regardless of intent, the churn complicates matters for law enforcement.
 	+ churn
-		> 攪乳器 |A machine for making butter by shaking milk or cream.|
-		> 攪拌 |Shake (milk or cream) in a machine in order to produce butter.| the cream is ripened before it is churned
-		> 翻騰 |(with reference to liquid) move or cause to move about vigorously.| her stomach was churning at the thought of the ordeal
-		> 隆起 |Break up the surface of (an area of ground)| the earth had been churned up where vehicles had passed through
-		> |(of a broker) encourage frequent turnover of (investments) in order to generate commission.|
 On the night of the Miami Beach raid, police cordoned off Lulu Massage with yellow tape, its “OPEN” sign still lit but its doors shut.
 	- cordon
 		> 封鎖線 |A line or circle of police, soldiers, or guards preventing access to or from an area or building.|